 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M10 (Typ 3656) and Leica T (Typ 701) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
-Further information on the two cameras, as well as related accessories, can be found on the Leica website.
+Both the M10 and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
+The T Typ 701 was replaced by the Leica TL, while the M10 was followed by the Leica M11.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Is the Leica M10 better than the Leica T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.